DURATION: 1 Day

 The ACLS Instructor course includes an overview of the key components of an ACLS course with core skill review of BLS, electrical therapy, airway management, team dynamics, feedback, debriefing and communication.
 These skills are reviewed in a hands-on exercises with ample opportunities for skill practice, feedback and questions.
 The session also combines facilitation techniques with core ACLS topics to practice skill review, case studies, practice scenarios and student evaluation / remediation.
 The Heart and Stroke portal will be introduced and instructor materials reviewed.

-Before attending the ACLS Instructor course, review the course materials with particular focus on the core ACLS skills and the ACLS Instructor manual.
+Before attending the ACLS Instructor course, review the course materials with particular focus on the core ACLS skills and the 2020 AHA Guidelines HSF Canadian Edition – eBook.
 Be ready to be supported by instructor trainers with skills that they employ in ACLS courses.
 Expect the course to be worth the time spent, serving as an important foundation to your impact as an ACLS Instructor.

 You are welcome to audit one or more ACLS courses with us before or after the ACLS Instructor course before your co-facilitation and monitoring.
 Simply email us to let us know which course you would like to attend.
 The course calendar is found via the link at the top of this page.